ssbsukirat/medicine/Acute Respiratory distress syndrome - ARDS.md

-# Definition #definition
+# Definition
 ARDS is a clinical syndrome of
-* severe dyspnea pf rapid onset
+* severe dyspnea of rapid onset
 * diffuse pulmonary infiltrates
 * hypoxemia
+* Leading to respiratory failure

 # Causes/Etiology of ARDS
 ## DIrect lung injury